İskenderun: Ottoman era

 There was fighting here under the Ottoman Empire: in 1606 the army of General Kuyucu Murat Pasha suppressed the Jelali revolts.
 The Ottomans continued to fortify the city, and the remains of the early 17th-century Ottoman castle walls can still be seen where the Güzün stream crosses the Varyant road.
 The city was well described in 1675 by the English naval chaplain Henry Teonge in his diary.
 The next army to cross the Belen Pass and attack Anatolia through here were the Egyptians of Muhammad Ali in 1832.

 However, in the later Ottoman period the city developed as the main port on the Mediterranean for the overland trade from Baghdad and India, which had great importance until the establishment of the Egyptian overland route.
-Iskenderun served as a base, first for Genoese and Venetian merchants, then Western and Northern European merchants.
+Alexandretta served as a base, first for Genoese and Venetian merchants, then Western and Northern European merchants.
 The British Levant Company maintained an agency and factory here for 200 years, until 1825, in spite of high mortality among its employees because of regional disease, some due to lack of sanitation systems.
 During the 19th century the port grew, and the road to Aleppo was improved.
-The railway was built in 1912.
+Sanitation was also improved, and the railway was built in 1912.

 At the outset of World War I, when Britain was contemplating the partition of the Ottoman Empire, Lord Kitchener considered the conquest of Alexandretta to be essential in providing Britain with a port and railhead from which to access Iraq.
 He proposed a new railway be built to the east from Alexandretta, which would greatly reduce the time for reaching India from the UK.
-The De Bunsen Committee (8 April - 30 June 1915), a British inter-departmental group which was set up to discuss the issue in greater detail, preferred Haifa for this purpose.
+The De Bunsen Committee (8 April – 30 June 1915), a British inter-departmental group which was set up to discuss the issue in greater detail, preferred Haifa for this purpose.